Sentilix/buffalo/README.md

 # Buffalo - Raid buff addon
 Buffalo adds a new button for your UI, which will lit up with an icon when someone in your group or raid needs a new buff from you.
+The assigned groups can be configured, so you can set up which groups you will monitor and what buffs you will do.

 You can move the button by pressing Shift while dragging the icon to a desired position.

-The assigned groups can be configured, so you can set up which groups you will monitor and what buffs you will do.
-Buffalo works only for WoW Classic for the moment.
+Buffalo works for WoW Classic and TBC.

 <img src="https://github.com/Sentilix/buffalo/blob/main/Images/buffalo-config.jpg?raw=true" />